 Community Comment Request: Survey on 6 relevant subjects

-The six subjects that the PDP WG is considering at this stage, and on which your views are now sought, are listed below.
+The six subjects that the PDP WG is considering at this stage are listed below.
 A brief description of each subject and specific questions on which the PDP WG seeks your input are included as Annex A. Your input is critical in allowing these subjects to be considered fully and to achieve a thoughtful outcome, which could be new policy recommendations, amendment of existing policy recommendations, or more simply, implementation guidance to be considered in the future.
 We would like your group's responses to the specific questions in Annex A as well as any other information that your group thinks is relevant to these subjects.
 The six subjects are:

 Additional new gTLDs in the future.